JosiahOnline/project1/services.md

 				<header class="major">
 					<h3>Local SEO</h3>
 				</header>
 				<p>If you want to be <strong>found</strong> on google, yahoo, etc., you are in the right place.
 SEO is a specialize skill that helps your brand <strong>stand out</strong> from your competitors.
 Rank your website based on your keywords.
 Do it right and you can gain more attention from your audience just like a radio broadcast.
 Thousand listens to your channel and receive the latest news, promotions and offer from you.
-Click <strong>"SEO Explained"</strong> to gain more understanding of SEO.
+Click <strong>"SEO Explained"</strong> below to gain more understanding of SEO.
 Cheers!</p>
 				<ul class="actions">
 					<li><a href="https://www.youtube.com/watch?v=hF515-0Tduk" class="button" target="_blank">SEO Explained</a></li>
 				</ul>